Jotham Johnson: Personal life

-Johnson was married to Sarah Jean Coates in 1941 and they had one child, Jotham Johnson Jr. who died in 2022.
+Johnson was married to Sarah Jean Coates in 1941, and they had one child, Jotham Johnson Jr., who died in 2022.

-From 1954-56 Johnson wrote a personal column called "For the Record" which was published in many publications across the United States.
+From 1954-56, Johnson wrote a personal column called "For the Record," which was published in many publications across the United States.
 Some articles were about archaeology news, his opinion of the future of archaeology, stories he had heard, politics and often his belief that college campuses should challenge the students' opinions they brought with them as Freshmen.
 Free discussion of topics and unpopular opinions should be offered.
-He encouraged professors to take an opposite opinion of a subject during a discussion, "the more feelings they hurt the longer the discussions will be remembered" and "If a college education stands for anything, it means that the graduate has been taught to do his own thinking and to reject canned or predigested ideas."
+He encouraged professors to take an opposite opinion of a subject during a discussion, "the more feelings they hurt, the longer the discussions will be remembered", and "If a college education stands for anything, it means that the graduate has been taught to do his own thinking and to reject canned or predigested ideas."

 Johnson died of a heart attack during a meeting of department heads on Washington Square.
 He was 61 years old.

-Four generations of Johnson men graduated from Princeton University, starting with Jotham Clarke Johnson M.D., class of 1879, Jotham Johnson, class of 1926, son Jotham Johnson Jr, class of 1964, and Jotham Thomas Johnson in class of 2000.
+Four generations of Johnson men graduated from Princeton University, starting with Jotham Clarke Johnson M.D., class of 1879, Jotham Johnson, class of 1926, son Jotham Johnson Jr, class of 1964, and Jotham Thomas Johnson in the class of 2000.